mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Test Plan/Edit Test Plan.md

 # Edit Test Plan

-In case you need to edit the Workflow, click the ‘Edit Flow’ button.
+In case you need to edit the Test Plan, click the ‘Edit Flow’ button.